Gingerbread rice pudding with cranberry compote

 Step 14 of 14:

-Fill 4 jars with 1 heaped tbsp gingerbread rice pudding, 1 tbsp cranberry compote, 2 tbsp rice pudding, and 1 tbsp cranberry compote.
-Top with candied cranberries and decorate with a sprig of rosemary, a quarter orange slice, and a few orange zest strips, and serve either warm or slightly chilled.
+Fill 4 glasses with 1 heaped tbsp. gingerbread rice pudding, 1 tbsp. cranberry compote, 2 tbsp. rice pudding, and 1 tbsp. cranberry compote.
+Top with sugared cranberries and decorate with a sprig of rosemary, a quarter slice of orange, and a few strips of orange zest, then serve either immediately while warm or lightly chilled.